Ricks-Lab/gpu-utils/README.md

 This utility displays most relevant parameters for installed AMD GPUs.
 The default behavior is to list relevant parameters by GPU.
 OpenCL platform information is added when the *--clinfo* option is used.
-The *--pstate* option can be used to output the p-state table for each GPU instead.
+The *--pstate* option can be used to output the p-state table for each GPU instead of the list of basic parameters.
+The *--ppm* option is used to output the table of available power/performance modes instead of basic parameters.

 ## amdgpu-monitor
 A utility to give the current state of all compatible AMD GPUs.
 The default behavior